-I coated the paper mache deer in thinned down craft glue which I painted on with a large craft brush.
-I did all my glittering over a creased piece of paper, so I could save and re-use any glitter that didn’t stick to the deer the first time around.
+I coated the paper mache deer in Mod Podge which I painted on with a large craft brush.
+To limit the mess, I did all my glittering over a creased piece of paper, so I could save and re-use any glitter that didn’t stick to the deer the first time around.
 Even with all these precautions, some glitter still made its way onto the floor and table.
 If you have an outdoor space or garage where you can work, you can prevent bringing that mess inside.

 I wasn’t really expecting the dramatic difference using various glitters made in the sparkle of the glitter.
 The light bounces off of each kind of glitter differently, creating an almost dazzling effect.
 I like.

 The second trick I stole from Peaches is key in larger glitter projects.
-After the first coat of glitter has dried, you need to apply a coat of glitter/glue mixture to seal the glitter in.
+After the first coat of glitter has dried, you need to apply a coat of Mod Podge mixed with glitter to seal the first coat of glitter in.
 I followed her recipe for shed-proof glittering, and it totally works.
 After the sealant coat dried, I ran my fingers back and forth over the glitter and nothing came off!